aiverify-foundation/aiverify/setup-aiverify/aiverify-kube/README.md

 - A Kubernetes cluster.
 This guide is based on AWS EKS.
 - Persistent storage for the mongodb database, this guide is based on AWS EBS CSI.
 - Persistent storage for file sharing between portal and test-engine.
 This guide is based on AWS EFS CSI.
-- CoreDNS for assigning predictable DNS names to the components deployed.
 #### Optional
 - External DNS add-on.
 We use External DNS to automatically create an A record linked to our public ALB for the aiverify portal Ingress object, enabling the portal to be accessed from the Internet.